concord-consortium/lab/readme.md

 - `lab.js`

-Minimized versions of these files are also generated but not checked into the repository.
+Minimized versions of these files are also generated.

 When working on the source code please keep commits of the generated JavaScript files in the `lab/` directory separate from other commits to make it easier to see and understand the narrative of source code changes.